Organisations Investment Program

 If your application is endorsed by the peers then it will progress to the second stage of assessment.

 Applications endorsed to proceed to the second stage will be assessed by a multi-artform panel against the criteria of quality and reach.
+After the panel has assessed the applications, the Tasmanian Arts Advisory Board reviews and endorses the panel’s assessment and makes a recommendation to the Minister for the Arts, who has final approval of all arts funding.

 Help with your application